talor-hammond/leads-web/README.md

     * Redux-thunk to make asynchronous api calls from the server to feed back to the client's redux state

 ## db; migrations (server-side) --
 Decided to build a separate table for each category of post, as attributes are specific to each category.
+Additionally, will make altering the required data for different types of post easier in the long run.
+* What does this mean for the routes?
+  * Routes for each table as per; potentially a route encompassing all the posts? .concat the arrays returned into one return value
+* What does this mean for redux-state?
+  * Planning to have separate pieces of state for each table

 ### general
   | Column Name | Data-type | Purpose | Other notes: |